TITLE 77: PUBLIC HEALTH

 4) A policy shall address the security of the aircraft and physical

 environment (i.e., hangar, fuel farm), including:

 A) Security of the aircraft or ambulance if left unattended on a helipad, hospital ramp or unsecured airport or parking lot;

-B) Training for pilots, mechanics and medical personnel to recognize signs of aircraft tampering; and
+B) Education for pilots, mechanics and medical personnel to recognize signs of aircraft tampering; and

 C) A plan to address aircraft or ambulance tampering.

 c) Completion of all of the following educational components shall be documented for each of the flight medical personnel:

 A) Aircraft evacuation procedures (exits and emergency release mechanisms), including emergency shutdown − engines, radios, fuel switches, and electrical and oxygen shutdown;

 B) Aviation terminology and communication procedures, including knowledge of emergency communications and knowledge of emergency communications frequency;